*this post contains affiliate links

 So I started to pin around 15 – 20 pins every hour, and I noticed a big difference.

-If you’re interested in giving Tailwind a go, you can get $15 free credit when you sign up with my referral link*.
+If you’re interested in trying Tailwind, you can get $15 free credit (

-I got myself into the habit of pinning whenever I’m having a break from work; if I go to get a drink, make myself some food, stretch my legs – I’ll take a few minutes to pin some things to my boards.
+One thing I like to do is to take some time to pin other peoples content whenever I’m having a break from work.
+If I go to get a drink, make myself some food, stretch my legs, I’ll take a few minutes to pin some things to my boards.